millierni/archlinux-zfs/README.md

         if [[ $answer =~ ^[Yy]$ ]];
         then
           sudo pacman -S linux="$linuxCompatibleVersion" zfs-linux="$zfsLinux_availableVersion"
-        elif [[ $answer =~ ^[Nn]$ ]];
+          echo "It is recommended to reboot the system" elif [[ $answer =~ ^[Nn]$ ]];
         then
           exit